 Byron’s upcoming book, “The Fourth Age: Smart Robots, Conscious Computers, and the Future of Humanity” will be released by Atria, an imprint of Simon & Schuster, in April 2018.
 He is also the author of the award-winning “Infinite Progress: How Technology and the Internet Will End Ignorance, Disease, Hunger, Poverty, and War.”

 In addition, Byron is the CEO and Publisher of Gigaom, one of the world’s leading technology research companies, and regularly writes at Gigaom Publisher’s Corner.
 He brings his experience as a technologist, his passion for history, and his proven business acumen to illuminate how today’s technology can solve many of our biggest global challenges.

 “Technology is empowering.
-At its core, it augments us.
-And yet today, many are being told they should fear technology, that it is something to be avoided.
-In my writing, I emphatically reject that and offer a different narrative, of a world that can be transformed by technology to finally be able to deliver on the hopes humanity has had since the beginning, a peaceful and prosperous world for all.
-No generation in history has ever had the ability to make this happen, but through the magnifying power of technology, we can.” – Byron Reese
+It augments us.
+And yet today, many are being told they should fear technology.
+In my writing, I reject that and offer a different narrative, of how technology can bring about a peaceful and prosperous world for all.” – Byron Reese